RahulRST/WebTech-Lab/Sample.md

 - Date :

 # Aim
-The aim of this exercise is to learn about database management using servlets.
+The aim of this exercise is to comprehend database management through servlets.

 # Procedure
+1. Project Creation and Servlet Addition:
-1. Create a Java project and add a servlet to it.
+- Begin by creating a Java project and incorporate a servlet.
+2. web.xml Configuration:
-2. Add the servlet to the `web.xml` file.
+- Include the servlet in the web.xml file to map the servlet.
+3. HTML Form Creation:
-3. Create an HTML file and add a form to it.
+- Develop an HTML form that gathers data.
-4. Add the link to the servlet in the `action` attribute of the form tag.
-5. Add a `<script>` tag inside the `<head>` tag to add Javascript code.
+4. Link Servlet to Form:
+- Assign the servlet's URL to the form's action attribute.
+5. JavaScript for Form Validation:
-6. Add a function to validate the form.
+- Include JavaScript within the <head> tag to validate the form.
-7. Add an event listener to the form to call the function when the form is submitted.
+6. Validate and Store Form Data:
-8. Store the data in the database.
+- In the servlet, retrieve and store form data in a database.
-9. Display the data from the database.
+7. Display Database Information:
+- Create a response to display the database information to the user.

 # Program
 * index.html